Undev/MediaWiki-GoogleCodePrettify/README.md

 By default GoogleCodePrettify enables core languages plus css, sql and yaml.

-You can add or remove supported languages by changing of global <tt>$wgGoogleCodePrettifyAdditionalLanguages</tt> variable (array).
+You can add or remove supported languages by changing of global <tt>$wgGoogleCodePrettifyAdditionalLanguages</tt> array variable.

 ## License